-Labour costs will vary depending on your location (e.g. replacing radiators in a London home will cost more in the north of the UK), the complexity of the job and the engineer you choose, but on average you are looking at £100 – £300 including labour costs.
+Labour costs will vary based on many things.
+One reason being your location as heating engineers in London tend to charge more than those in the north of the UK.
+The complexity of the job will also play a part but you’re looking at average costs of £100 – £300 including labour.

 - Relocating an existing radiator: £100 – £150